malfoc/half_serious/readme.md

 > See the Pen *[Loading Animation CSS](https://codepen.io/42EG4M1/pen/bVMzze)* by Tatsuya Azegami (*[@42EG4M1](https://codepen.io/42EG4M1)*)

 ### Wireframes

-In the folder `./wireframes` you will find four schematic pages as a visual guide that represents the skeletal framework of the project.
+In the folder ./wireframes you will find four schematic pages as a visual guide that represents the skeletal framework of the project, created using [Adobe XD](https://www.adobe.com/products/xd.html).

 ### Mockups

-In the folder `./mockups` you will find the model pages as graphic guidelines of the **to-be system**
+In the folder ./mockups you will find the model pages as graphic guidelines of the to-be system, created using [Figma](https://www.figma.com/).

 __Graphic Guidelines__